ozlmulg/my-dev-notes/docs/kubernetes/kubernetes-objects/deployment-replicaset.md

 ## Deployment

-In K8s culture, "Singleton (Single) Pods" are generally not created.
-We create higher-level objects that manage them and these pods are managed by these objects.
-(EX: Deployment)
+In Kubernetes culture, "Singleton (Single) Pods" are generally not created directly.
+Instead, we create higher-level objects that manage them, and these Pods are managed by these controller objects.
+(Example: Deployment)

-**So, why don't we create them?**
+**Why Don't We Create Pods Directly?**

-For example, let's think that we deploy a frontend object with a container in a pod.
-If an error occurs in this container and our RestartPolicy is "Always or On-failure", kube-sched recovers by restarting the container and continues its operation.
-However, **if the problem occurs on the node, kube-sched doesn't say "Let me go and run this on another worker-node"!**
+Consider a scenario where we deploy a frontend application with a container in a Pod.
+If an error occurs in this container and our RestartPolicy is set to "Always" or "OnFailure", kube-scheduler can recover by restarting the container and continuing operation.
+However, **if the problem occurs on the node itself, kube-scheduler doesn't automatically migrate the Pod to another worker node!**

-So as a solution to this, we defined 3 nodes and put a load balancer in front of them.
-If something happens to one, the others will continue to be online, so we solved the problem. **BUT..** Let's think we developed the application.
-We will have to refresh the container images on all nodes one by one.
-If we want to add a label, we need to add it to all of them. **So, things get complicated.**
+As a solution, we could define 3 nodes and place a load balancer in front of them.
+If one fails, the others continue operating, solving the availability problem. **BUT...** Consider application development scenarios.
+We would need to refresh container images on all nodes individually.
+If we want to add labels, we need to add them to all nodes. **This approach becomes increasingly complex and difficult to manage.**

 **SOLUTION: "Deployment" Object**

-* Deployment is a type of object that continuously tries to bring the **desired state** we determine for one or more pods to the **current state**.
-The **deployment-controller** within deployments takes the necessary actions to bring the current state to the desired state.
+* Deployment is a controller object that continuously strives to bring the **desired state** we define for one or more Pods to the **current state**.
+The **deployment-controller** within Deployments takes the necessary actions to transition the current state to the desired state.
-* With the Deployment object, we can easily do the image update operation above on all nodes, for example.
+* With the Deployment object, we can easily perform operations like the image update mentioned above across all nodes.
-* We can also specify how the Deployment should behave during operations with the (**Rollout**) parameter.
+* We can also specify how the Deployment should behave during operations using the (**Rollout**) parameter.
-* **If we get an error in new operations done in Deployment, we can return it to its old state with a single command.**
+* **If errors occur during new operations in a Deployment, we can revert to the previous state with a single command.**
-* ⚠️⚠️⚠️ For example, if we make a **replica** definition when creating a deployment, the k8s cluster will always try to keep that many replicas alive.
-Even if you manually delete one of the pods created by the deployment, a new pod will be started in the background.
-This is why we don't create **Singleton Pods**.
-That is, we don't create pods directly manually or with yaml, leaving this optimization to k8s.
+* ⚠️⚠️⚠️ **Critical Point:** For example, if we define a **replica** count when creating a deployment, the Kubernetes cluster will always attempt to maintain that many replicas running.
+Even if you manually delete one of the Pods created by the deployment, a new Pod will be started automatically in the background.
+This is why we don't create **Singleton Pods** directly.
+Instead, we delegate this optimization to Kubernetes.
-* Even if you're going to create a single pod, you should create it with deployment! (k8s official recommendation)
+* **Best Practice:** Even if you're going to create a single Pod, you should create it using a Deployment!
+(Official Kubernetes recommendation)

-### Creating Deployment with Command
+### Creating Deployments via Command Line

 ```shell
 kubectl create deployment <deploymentName> --image=<imageName> --replicas=<replicasNumber>